-- All registered voters can request a no-excuse absentee ballot and vote from home in June’s primaries and November’s general election.
+- Absentee voting: All registered voters can request a no-excuse absentee ballot.

-- You can vote early in person by casting an absentee ballot at your local municipal clerk’s office.
+- In-person early voting: You can vote early in person by casting an absentee ballot at your local municipal clerk’s office.

 How do I register to vote?

 - By mail: Complete an online registration application and then print it out, or download, print and complete an application by hand.
 You can also contact your town clerk and ask for an application in the mail.
 Send completed applications to your local clerk’s office or to the Maine Division of Elections office at 101 State House Station, Augusta, ME 04333.

 - In person: Pick up a registration application or return a completed one to your town clerk’s office or city hall by 8 p.m. on Election Day.
 You can also pick up an application from any Bureau of Motor Vehicles branch office or in most state and federal social services offices.
 But if you try to register through another government agency within 30 days of an election, you’ll be warned that your registration might not make it to the registrar in time and that you should instead register in person at your clerk’s office or city hall.